erdemuysalx/erdemuysalx.github.io/posts/2019-01-24_Introduction-to-ARM-Architecture.md

 I think it’s enough for today.
 In the next article, we will touch on technical issues.
 In order to better understand, it is useful for the readers to reinforce their knowledge by repeating terms such as RISC, Registers, Little Endian and Big Endian.
 See you in our next articles.

-Continue reading this series of articles;
+Continue reading this series of articles:

 *   [ARM Development Environment Installation: ARM Keil & Code Composer Studio](https://erdo.dev/posts/2019-01-24_ARM-Development-Environment-Installation-ARM-Keil-Code-Composer-Studio)
 *   [ARM Architecture Instruction Set](https://erdo.dev/posts/2019-07-06_ARM-Architecture-Instruction-Set)